 How information is transmitted and stored

-All user information is transmitted via Secure Socket Layer (SSL) technology and encrypted and stored in off-site secured servers.
+All user information is transmitted in encrypted form via Secure Socket Layer (SSL) technology and stored in off-site secured servers.
 Piktochart uses Amazon Web Services which is a reputable and secure server host with a known uptime of 99%.
 At Piktochart, we follow best practices to retain and delete data on our servers.
 Piktochart’s database is only accessed by those authorized with special access and are required to keep the information confidential.
 No one else has access to this data - they are given only when requested by users for troubleshooting.

 Piktochart and Children Under 13

 As a family friendly site, Piktochart has a zero tolerance to obscenity and nudity featured in any created infographics hosted on Piktochart.
 We believe it is the responsibility of schools, libraries and parents to limit the time spent on the internet by children in their care.